Raviar1337/se_project_coffeeshop/README.md

 ## Plan on improving the project

 An interactive menue that allows you to build a drink and tell you the cost in advance

+I missed the comments on the review because I did not know that erors were posted there to be expanded

+This project is currrently formatted with Prettier